alexaibio/teaching_content/Transformers/attention.md

 The embeddings are adjusted according to how much attention they give to each other.
 For example, the word "is" now has a stronger association with the "language" embedding (since the value for that dimension has been amplified).

-## Learning self-attention
+## Self-attention implementation
-TBD: we are not changing initial embeddings, we attach to  K Q V weights and learn them, so
+We do these embedding adjustments not by changing the original matrices of course, we attach weigths to  K Q V matrices, so

 Q = initial embeddings x Learnable Weights Q